segasai/q3c/README.md

 - q3c_ang2ipix(ra, dec) -- returns the ipix value at ra and dec

 - q3c_dist(ra1, dec1, ra2, dec2) -- returns the distance in degrees between two  points (ra1,dec1) and (ra2,dec2)

-- q3c_dist_pm(ra1, dec1, pmra1, pmdec1, epoch1, ra2, dec2, epoch2) -- returns the distance in degrees between  two points (ra1,dec1) and (ra2,dec2) at
+- q3c_dist_pm(ra1, dec1, pmra1, pmdec1, epoch1, ra2, dec2, epoch2) -- returns
-the epoch epoch2 while taking the proper motion into account into account the proper motion.
+  the distance in degrees between two points (ra1,dec1) and (ra2,dec2) at the epoch epoch2 while taking the proper motion into account.

 - q3c_join(ra1, dec1, ra2, dec2, radius)  -- returns true if (ra1, dec1)
   is within radius spherical distance of (ra2, dec2).
 It should be used when the index on q3c_ang2ipix(ra2, dec2) is created.
 See below for examples.

 - q3c_join_pm(ra1, dec1, pmra1, pmdec1, epoch1,
   		   ra2, dec2, epoch2, max_delta_epoch, radius)  -- returns true   if (ra1, dec1)
   is within radius spherical distance of (ra2, dec2).
-It takes into account the proper motion of the source pmra1, pmdec1 (in mas/yr). epoch1, and epoch2 are the epochs of source coordinates in years. max_delta_epoch is the maximum epoch difference possible between two tables.
+It takes into account the proper motion of the source pmra1, pmdec1 (in mas/yr) and epochs of the source coordinates epoch1, and epoch2 (in years). max_delta_epoch is the maximum epoch difference possible between two tables (i.e. if the oldest epoch in catalog1 is 1970 and the newest epoch in catalog2 is 2015, then the max_delta_epoch should be 45).
   You should use this function if the index on q3c_ang2ipix(ra2,dec2) was created.

 - q3c_ellipse_join(ra1, dec1, ra2, dec2, major, ratio, pa) -- like
   q3c_join, except (ra1, dec1) have to be within an ellipse with